 What is Bootloader?

 The bootloader is a code that is executed before any Operating System starts.
 Every Android phone has a bootloader that instructs the OS kernel to boot normally.
-Since Android OS is an open-source OS, every manufacturer has its own version of the bootloader.
+Since Android OS is an open-source OS, every manufacturer has its own bootloader version.

 Why is Bootloader locked?

 It is not possible to install TWRP recovery or flash custom ROMs on a locked bootloader.
-Forced attempts of unlocking bootloader can not only void warranty but also brick the device.
-Hence, to make the users stick to their official Android OS, the manufacturers usually lock the bootloader.
+Forced attempts to unlock the bootloader can void the warranty and brick the device.
+Hence, manufacturers usually lock the bootloader to make the users stick to their official Android OS.

 Why unlock Bootloader on Android?

-If you want to root, flash a custom recovery like CWM/ TWRP or flash custom ROMs, then you need to have your bootloader unlocked.
-That means unlocking bootloader allows you to gain root access, flash unofficial custom recoveries, third party custom ROMs, take Nandroid backup and restore, increase internal memory, remove bloatware, and much more.
+If you want to root, flash a custom recovery like CWM/ TWRP, or flash custom ROMs, then you need to have your bootloader unlocked.
+That means unlocking the bootloader allows you to gain root access, flash unofficial custom recoveries, third-party custom ROMs, take Nandroid backup and restore, increase internal memory, remove bloatware, and much more.

-Phones like Motorola, Sony, LG, HTC, Xiaomi, Huawei uses a unique code through their website for unlocking of bootloader.
-Samsung phones (Exynos models) which can be rooted have unlocked bootloaders.
+Phones like Motorola, Sony, LG, HTC, Xiaomi, and Huawei use a unique code through their website to unlock bootloaders.
+Samsung phones (Exynos models) that can be rooted have unlocked bootloaders.
 Whereas the new Snapdragon models of Galaxy S9, S9 Plus, S8, S8 Plus, S7, S7 Edge, Note 8, etc. all have locked bootloaders.

-Moreover, the bootloader of Google Nexus or Pixel devices like Pixel 2 XL, Pixel 2, Pixel XL, Nexus 6, Nexus 6P, etc can be easily unlocked using this guide.
-Also the bootloaders of all OnePlus devices including OnePlus 6, OnePlus 5/5T, OnePlus 3/3T, etc. can be unlocked.
-If you’re not sure whether the bootloader of your device can be unlocked or not, you can still refer to this tutorial.
+Moreover, the bootloader of Google Nexus or Pixel devices like Pixel 2 XL, Pixel 2, Pixel XL, Nexus 6, Nexus 6P, etc., can be easily unlocked using this guide.
+Also, the bootloaders of all OnePlus devices, including the OnePlus 6, OnePlus 5/5T, OnePlus 3/3T, etc., can be unlocked.
+If you’re unsure whether your device’s bootloader can be unlocked, you can still refer to this tutorial.
 It’s great if it passes.
 If it fails, no damage will be done.

-We at Droid Thunder will not be responsible for any damage caused to your device by referring to this guide.
-Also, the unlocking bootloader of your phone voids its warranty.
+We at Droid Thunder are not responsible for any damage caused to your device by referring to this guide.
+Also, you will lose your phone’s warranty.

 - Charge your Android device at least up to 50%.

-- Unlocking bootloader will erase everything on your Android.
-Hence backup your data including contacts, messages, apps, call logs, notes, etc. before moving ahead.
+- Unlocking the bootloader will erase everything on your Android.
+Hence backup your data, including contacts, messages, apps, call logs, notes, etc.